ajv-validator/ajv/README.md

 Instead of the schema you can use the key that was previously passed to `addSchema`, the schema id if it was present in the schema or any previously resolved reference.

 Validation errors will be available in the `errors` property of Ajv instance (`null` if there were no errors).

+In typescript this method can act as a type guard (similarly to function retured by `compile` method - see example there).

 **Please note**: every time this method is called the errors are overwritten so you need to copy them to another variable if you want to use them later.